Updated on June 29th, 2020

 I was in team Porcupine where for the most part there were only 2 of us.
-This could be seen as a limitation due to workload but I saw it as an advantage to get involved in everything while having my time with the animals less diluted.
-If you want to see the video of my time at the sanctuary you can see my Video Diary
+This could be seen as a limitation due to workload.
+However, I saw it as an advantage to get involved in everything, while maximising my time with the animals.
+If you want to see the video of my time at the sanctuary you can see my Video Diary.

 What did I do in Week One?

 Everyone gets an induction morning at the start which tells you the basic background & philosophy of N/a’ankuse and what to expect.
 After that, you can get stuck in.
 For my 2 weeks, I felt the first I spent doing mainly the ‘chores’ & the second was more about the ‘treats’.
 So, my first week consisted of:

 To me, this felt more like a Game Drive.
 We were in an open safari truck & taken by one of the coordinators on a fixed route, making notes of anything we saw with 4 legs & within a 400m radius.
 The aim was to keep track of the wildlife on the reserve.
 Then they know if they need to sell or redistribute to other areas of the country.
 On my first game count, we saw zebra, waterbuck, oryx, kudu, steenbok, giraffe, jackal, impala & a tawny eagle, as well as going on foot to investigate a gathering of vultures which turned out to be a fresh but stripped oryx carcass.